saveoursecrets/sdk/README.md

 docker compose up
 ```

+To run a server that uses a certificate issued by the Let's Encrypt ACME service for TLS see the notes in [acme.toml](/sandbox/acme.toml).

 ## License

 The server code is licensed under AGPL-3.0; other crates are licensed under the MIT or Apache-2.0 license at your discretion.